Published by Jeremy. Last Updated on November 28, 2023.

 Now we have something to get up early for.

-Better Maid Donut is located at 1178 Steuben Street in Crafton Heights.
+Better Maid Donut is located at 1178 Steuben Street in Crafton Heights and is cash only.
 Although their hours are published online, there are a few things to note.
 The hours listed on Google may not be accurate and could change, they are often closed for full days at a time unexpectedly based on the owner's whim (we went at 6am once after this initial publication and no one was there at all- much to the disappointment to several people waiting outside), and when they're out for the day, they're out.
 Get there early!